bpstephanie/Pennywise/README.md

 ### Design Choices

  - ### Typography
   Due to Pennywise being a terminal based application, no specific typography has been used.
 The standard font is being used in the terminal.

  - ### Colour Scheme
-   Pennywise is back-end program therefore not much styling or visual design has been implementes.
+  Pennywise is back-end program therefore not much styling or visual design has been implemented.

    * [Colorama](https://pypi.org/project/colorama/) library for Python was used to add colour to the program to give visual feedback to the user.
       - Red has been used for invalid input messages.